avs333/meteorf/README.md

-Official program and widgets from the Hydrometeorological Centre of Russia
+Android program and widgets from the Hydrometeorological Centre of Russia